 Cramps happen when a muscle involuntarily contracts.
 Though cramps usually only last between a few seconds and a few minutes, they can be very painful.
 So what causes foot cramps, and how can we fend them off?

-There are a few common causes of foot cramps that have easy fixes.
-Read on so you never have to suffer another painful foot cramp again.
+There are a few common causes of foot spams that have easy fixes.
+Read on so you never have to suffer foot spasms again.

 Potassium is a mineral and an electrolyte that's vital for muscle movement and maintenance.
 When potassium levels dip too low, a person may experience cramping in their feet and legs.

 When potassium levels are low in the body, it becomes one of the many causes of foot or leg cramps.
 You can solve the problem by upping your potassium intake through a vitamin supplement or by eating foods that are rich in potassium.
 Such foods include bananas, oranges, potatoes, and many more.

 Water helps tissues and organs work properly.
 Staying hydrated is essential for overall health and to help prevent foot twinges.